Web Analytics

 science and medicine work

-If you tend to turn to science when making parenting decisions, you will inevitably come across a question that research is unable to answer.
+If you tend to turn to science when making parenting decisions, you, too, will inevitably come up with a question that research is unable to answer.
 And it's not necessarily a bad thing.

 The first two of these reasons are pretty well known and intuitive.
-But the third one - parenting question being too contingent, too dependent upon specific circumstances - is, I think, less obvious.
-Let's explore this a bit.
+But the third one - parenting question being too contingent, too dependent upon specific circumstances - is quite a bit less obvious.
+Let's explore this third reason a bit.

 When the process is tightly controlled by biology, knowing averages and ranges can be very helpful